HPEDevCom/redfishdocs/docs/redfishClients/ilorest-userguide/gowrong.md

 #### Symptom

 It is difficult to tell the difference between arrays and nested JSON objects from the get/list output.

 #### Cause

 The get/list output does not distinguish between nested JSON objects and arrays.
 They both look similar in the output.

 #### Action

-Use the -j,--json flags to distinguish between arrays and nested JSON objects.
+Use the -j/--json flag to distinguish between arrays and nested JSON objects.

 ## I need to change a property, but it's an array...
 How can I modify that?